CNH rejects Fiat Industrial merger terms

-(Reuters) - U.S. farm and construction equipment maker CNH CNH.N rejected the terms of a proposed merger with Italy’s Fiat Industrial FI.MI, a setback for Chairman Sergio Marchionne’s plans for a U.S. listing.
+(Reuters) - U.S. farm and construction equipment maker CNH CNH.MI rejected on Monday the terms of a proposed merger with Italy’s Fiat Industrial FI.MI, a setback for Chairman Sergio Marchionne’s plans for a U.S. listing.

-Fiat Industrial already controls 88 percent of CNH, but a special committee advising the U.S. company on the merger and whose approval is needed for it to happen said on Monday it had “unanimously concluded that the proposal is inadequate and would not be in the best interests of CNH and its shareholders.”
+Fiat Industrial already controls 88 percent of CNH, but a special committee advising the U.S. company on the merger and whose approval is needed for it to happen, said it had “unanimously concluded that the proposal is inadequate and would not be in the best interests of CNH and its shareholders.”

 “Fiat Industrial remains committed to the strategic and financial benefits of the merger,” Marchionne said in a statement which signaled the company was prepared to discuss revised terms for the deal.